amworsley/m1-debian/README.md

         ./dependencies.sh
         ./prepare_rust.sh

-- Build a kernel that is not cross compiled.
-Because the cross compiled header package does contain the fixtool for the wrong architecture at the moment and install the resulting kernel deb and headers and boot into it:

-        ./m1n1_uboot_kernel.sh

 - Prepare your zfs build environment.
 You need to replace /home/sithglan/work/m1-debian with your path to your m1-debian checkout: